 Large holes affecting the child's growth need surgery to close the hole.
 There are various ways to close the hole.
 The most common way is to open the ribcage and operate directly on the heart.
 Whilst the procedure is taking place, a machine (called a bypass machine) does the heart's job.

-With advances in technology and skill, surgical treatment for ventricular septal defect (VSD) is safe, with excellent results.
+With advances in technology and skill, surgical treatment for VSD is safe, with excellent results.
 Available data indicate that patients whose VSD has been closed and who have no associated heart or lung problems can be expected to have normal life expectancy.

 Sometimes abnormalities of the heart rhythm can happen during or after surgery.
 These can usually be treated.
 Small residual holes are often found after surgery.
 If they become problematic, it may be necessary to re-operate.